splunk/splunk-operator/docs/CustomResources.md

 ## Example of Guaranteed and Burstable QoS

-As given in the [Kubernetes Quality of Service section](README.md#using-kubernetes-quality-of-service-classes), you can set up your kubernetes cluster with different Quality of Services by using your Pods’ CPU and Memory resources values.
-Following are examples of Guaranteed and Burstable QoS:
+You can change the CPU and memory resources, and assign different Quality of Services (QoS) classes to your pods using the [Kubernetes Quality of Service section](README.md#using-kubernetes-quality-of-service-classes).
+Here are some examples:

 ### A Guaranteed QoS Class example:
 The minimum resource requirements for a Standalone Splunk Enterprise instance are 24 vCPU and 12GB RAM.
 Set equal ```requests``` and ```limits``` values for CPU and memory to establish a QoS class of Guaranteed.